02 May 2017 by Anna Staford

 You might have to cut your trip short because of family emergencies or other issues at home.
 Make sure you have a reliable phone with Wi-Fi so you stay connected and have the full facts before making the move to curtail your trip.
 Most good travel insurance policies will have curtailment cover for certain circumstances, such as sudden death or serious illness of a close relative.

 Most of these common risks have costs that can be reimbursed through your travel insurance.
 If you are going on several trips throughout the year, get an Annual Multi Trip insurance.
 Whereas if you are going on one special trip, you can just purchase single trip travel insurance.
-Either way you can be assured that you will have peace of mind while you’re traveling.
+Either way you can be assured that you will have peace of mind while you’re travelling.